SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 Steps to configure the Solace JCA Resource Adapter:

-Step 1 - Update the JBoss server configuration – ‘urn:jboss:domain:resource-adapters:4.0’ subsystem and edit the configuration properties of the Solace Resource Adapter.
+Step 1 - Update the JBoss server configuration – ‘urn:jboss:domain:resource-adapters’ subsystem and edit the configuration properties of the Solace Resource Adapter.
 Update the values for the configuration properties  ‘ConnectionURL’, ‘UserName’, ‘Password’, and ‘MessageVPN’:

 ```xml
 <resource-adapter id="com.solacesystems.ra">